Thomas Harrison Burder

-Thomas Harrison Burder (1789–1843) was an English physician and author.
+Thomas Harrison Burder (1789–1843) was an English medical doctor and writer.

 Life

 Thomas Harrison Burder was born in 1789 at Coventry in England, where his father George Burder was a Congregationalist minister.
-His elder brother, Henry Forster Burder DD, was born in 1783, and also became a minister.
+His elder brother, Henry Forster Burder was born in 1783, and also became a minister.
 T H Burder originally wanted to become a chemist, but after a while he decided to pursue the medical profession.
 Burder went to the University of Edinburgh in 1812, and took the degree of M.D. in 1815.
 While in Edinburgh Burder was elected president of the Royal Medical Society.

 He suffered from poor health.
 He settled in London as a physician, and was for a time attached to the Westminster General Dispensary; he had to take respites from medical work.
 He had married his cousin, Elizabeth Burder, in 1828, and his father George had passed the last four years of his life under their roof.
-After his death in 1832 Dr. Burder began to think seriously of leaving London, and this plan he carried out in 1834.
+After his death in 1832, Burder began to think seriously of leaving London, and this plan he carried out in 1834.
 He died at Tunbridge Wells in 1843 at the age of 54.
 He left no family, and his widow died in the following year.